canonical/hwcert-jenkins-tools/submissions-tools/README.md

 3. The script will download the submissions, analyze the test output files, and generate a CSV file listing the failing services.

-## Contributing

-Contributions to improve these tools are welcome.
-If you have an idea for a new script or an improvement to an existing one, please open an issue or submit a pull request.